 Tax credits and tax deductions are two quite different things.
 Both can save you money on taxes, but credits will save you more and some credits are better than others because they're refundable.

 It may help to first clarify the differences between deductions and credits.
 Deductions reduce your taxable income.
-If you're single, you earned $50,000 last year, and you claim the standard deduction, you would only be taxed on $37,800 of your 2019 earnings because that deduction was worth $12,200 in that tax year.
+If you're single, you earned $50,000 in 2020, and you claim the standard deduction, you would only be taxed on $37,600 of your 2020 earnings because that standard deduction is worth $12,400 in that tax year.

 Refundable vs. Nonrefundable Tax Credits